Who Is Gina Rodriguez?

 "A strong leader is one who creates other leaders.
 So if I am encouraging young girls to take control of their lives, to spread kindness, then I am doing the job God put me here to do," she told Latina magazine in 2016.
 "With every attempt we make within the industry, with every project I take, it will be to advance women.
 Not only women of color but all women and men.
 One doesn’t exist without the other.
 I’m just going to continue to keep my head down and keep trying to do the best work I possibly can, never really saying I’ve arrived."

 Rodriguez got engaged to her longtime boyfriend, Joe LoCicero, in July 2018.
+The pair married in May 2019.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!